browserengineering/book/book/animations.md

 familiar with Python's `for ... else` syntax, the `else` block executes only if the loop never executed `break`.]

-[^why-backwards]: Backwards, because we can't draw things in the wrong order.
-Later items in the display list have to draw later.
+[^why-backwards]: Backwards, because we must not draw things in the wrong order.
+Later items in the display list have to be drawn later.

 ``` {.python replace=paint_commands/non_composited_commands}
 class Browser: